The-Friendly-Ghost/Albert-Heijn-Topo-Game/README.md

 Train your topography knowledge and simultaneously learn where all the Albert Heijns in the Netherlands (and Belgium!) are.
 Convenient, right?

 ## Reason for this project
 I built this project on my path to becoming better at JavaScript.
 I wanted to create a fun game where I would improve in multiple aspects of JavaScript.
-Additionally, Albert Heijn seems like a nice employer to me, maybe this project is nice to include in my motivation letter ;)

 ## Required / trained skills:
 - Object Oriented Programming